-Obergefreiter or Corporal Wilhelm Jungclaus served in the German Navy during World War Two.
+Obergefreiter or Corporal Wilhelm Jungclaus served in the Kriegsmarine or German Navy during the Second World War.
 He was born in Germany on 28th June 1903.

 Before the outbreak of the Second World War, Jungclaus was married and worked as a farmer.
-In the course of the conflict, he became a prisoner of war A81180 and found himself detained in the Elmfield Camp.
-On 26th May 1945, Jungclaus was part of a prisoner transport involved in a road traffic collision between Portadown, Co.
+In the course of the conflict, he became a prisoner of war, given the number A81180, and found himself Elmfield Prisoner of War Camp, Gilford, Co.
+Down.
+On 26th May 1945, he was part of a prisoner transport involved in an incident between Portadown, Co.
 Armagh and Gilford, Co.
 Down.

-The British Army truck overturned at Knock Bridge, Portadown, Co.
-Armagh pinning the 42 year old German beneath the lorry.
-Local residents and workers rushed to help the other injured parties, comforting them until medical help arrived.
+The 42-year-old German became trapped beneath the lorry along with other prisoners.
+Local residents and workers rushed to help the injured parties, comforting them until medical help arrived.
 Jungclaus had sustained serious head injuries, a broken right collarbone as well as fractured ribs.

-Corporal Wilhelm Jungclaus’ grave is in Block 4, Row 1, Grave 10 of Cannock Chase German Military Cemetery, Penkridge Bank, Staffordshire, England.
-He was first buried on 30th May 1945 in Glenalina Section ES, Grave 183, Belfast City Cemetery, Belfast, Co.
-Antrim.
+Corporal Wilhelm Jungclaus’ grave is in Block 4, Row 1, Grave 10 of Cannock Chase German Military Cemetery, Penkridge Bank, Staffordshire.
+He was first buried on 30th May 1945 in Glenalina Section ES, Grave 183, Belfast City Cemetery, Belfast.
 He was repatriated on 16th July 1962.